sheba77/basic_snake/README.md

 # basic_snake
-easy and basic snake game
+The whole game is in the other brance